txt-pttrn/i-want-project/README.md

 In the last couple of years, thanks to misogynistic internet stars like Andrew Tate, "women" have become "females", and we're being talked about as if we were a non-human species, alien and inferior.
 When called out, those posters usually pretend that their use of the word is neutral.

 By collecting comments starting with "females should" (and variations)  from the largest text-based subreddit AskReddit, the pattern becomes apparent.
-Sure, some of the comments talk about literal animals - but those fit right into the mix. due to the absurd nature of that language, ironic use of the phrase isn't always clear.
+Sure, some of the comments talk about literal animals - but those fit right into the mix. due to the absurd nature of that lingo, ironic use of the phrase isn't always clear.

 With a simple substitution algorithm, the peaceful, if somewhat typically "terminally online" chatter on TrollXChromosomes gets disturbed, then entirely consumed.
 FLINTAs expressing what we want, wish, hope for get overwritten by commenters speculating on our evil desires and telling us what we must do.